arodax/doctrine-extensions-tree/README.md

 ### Extend the repository

-Extend your entity repository from `DoctrineExtensions\Tree\Entity\Repository\NestedTreeRepository` this allows you to use special methods for working with the tree:
+Extend your entity repository from `Arodax\Doctrine\Extensions\Tree\Entity\Repository\NestedTreeRepository` this allows you to use special methods for working with the tree:

 ```php
 <?php